 - After 6 months, a further penalty of 5% of the tax due or £300 – whichever is greater

-Each of these penalties is in addition to one another, so a tax return filed a year late could face penalties of at least £1,600 - and this could escalate depending on the level of tax due.
+Each of these penalties is in addition to one another, so a tax return filed a year late could face penalties of at least £1,600.

-Any tax due for 2017/18 is also due by 31st January 2019.
-If you cannot afford your tax bill, you should still file your tax return in order to avoid the late filing penalties detailed above.
+If you cannot pay your taxes, you should still submit your tax return to avoid the penalties for filing late.

-Penalties are a waste of your hard-earned cash and you do not get tax relief for them either.
+There are late payment penalties of 5% of the tax unpaid at 30 days, six months and 12 months.
+Penalties are a waste of your hard-earned cash and you do not get tax relief for them.